This article explains how to customize an Advanced Configuration feature for the entire account.

 Note: Events generated by the WAN Recovery feature are described as Off-Cloud Recovery.

-For more about configuring the global WAN Recovery setting for specific sites, see Adding Advanced Features to Sites.
+For more about configuring the global WAN Recovery setting for specific sites, see Advanced Configurations for a Site.

 To improve resiliency Internet traffic, the Recovery via Internet feature provides support if there are problems connecting to the Cato Cloud, and the Cato Socket cannot use it to traffic to the Internet.
 When enabled, this feature automatically recovers Internet connectivity with the ISP links to send traffic to the Internet.